BarnacleLabs/RAGmatic/packages/ragmatic/README.md

 We made RAGmatic to be a more flexible and powerful alternative to pgai, allowing you to use your own embedding pipeline defined in TypeScript, enabling you to use any LLM, chunking algorithm and metadata generation to create your own state of the art RAG system.

+### My table has a lot of columns, how can I track them all?

+When setting up your tracker, you don't need specify which columns to track, because RAGmatic will track all columns.
+It's up to your worker to decide which columns to use for the embedding generation.

+### What index is used for vector search?
+How can I configure it?

+By default RAGmatic creates a [pgvector HNSW index](https://github.com/pgvector/pgvector?tab=readme-ov-file#hnsw) for cosine distance on the `ragmatic_<pipeline_name>.chunks` table.
+You can disable this by setting the `skipEmbeddingIndexSetup` option to `true` when creating the pipeline.
+Then you can set up the index manually on the `ragmatic_<pipeline_name>.chunks` table.

+We will add more guidelines and examples on this soon.

 ### How does the de-duplication work?

 De-duplication works by calculating an md5 hash of every chunk and storing it at embedding time.
 When an update is detected for a row, the worker will check if the chunk has already been embedded and if so, it will skip the embedding step.